What are coaching circles?

 White Ally Coaching Circle

-(Currently Closed) Many of us are watching instances of racial violence and the resulting protests, and asking “What can I do?”
+(Currently not accepting new participants.
+Check back for future groups) Many of us are watching instances of racial violence and the resulting protests, and asking “What can I do?”
 HR’s Employee Development and Success Office is forming coaching circles for white faculty and staff who are considering how they can start or move further on their journey of identifying as an active supporter of racial justice.

 Supervisor Coaching Circles